ncarlier/webhookd/README.md

 - HTTP headers are converted to script variables
 - Request body (depending the Media Type):
   - `application/x-www-form-urlencoded`: keys and values are converted to script variables
-  - `text/*` or `application/json`: payload is transmit to the script as first parameter.
+  - `text/*` or `application/json`: payload is transmitted to the script as first parameter.

 > Note: Variable name follows "snakecase" naming convention.
 Therefore the name can be altered.